openethereum/openethereum.github.io/Docker.md

 Disabling the signal proxy [allows to detach again](http://stackoverflow.com/a/22894096) with `CTRL`+`C`.

-### Parity Deploy Scripts
+### Parity Ethereum Deploy Scripts

-A Parity deployment script generator is available at [paritytech/parity-deploy](https://github.com/paritytech/parity-deploy).
+A Parity Ethereum deployment script generator is available at [paritytech/parity-deploy](https://github.com/paritytech/parity-deploy).
 It uses `docker` and `docker-compose`.
 On Ubuntu systems these will automatically be installed if not already present on the system.

 Currently these scripts supports two types of chains, either [instant sealing](https://wiki.parity.io/Pluggable-Consensus#instant-seal) for development and [authority round](https://wiki.parity.io/Pluggable-Consensus#aura) for proof of authority with multiple validators.